Generalizing Liquid Democracy to multi-agent delegation: A Voting Weight Measure and Equilibrium Analysis: Formal framework

 and

 It is noteworthy that the proof of Theorem \eqref{teo:limit} can be straightforwardly adapted to encompass the extended definitions.
-Therefore, we obtain: \begin{theorem} Let $N = \{1,...,n\}$ be a set of agents with delegation profiles $x_1,...,x_n$, $P$ their delegation matrix, and $f \in \R^{n+1}$.
-Then the limit in definition \eqref{eq:VPf} is well defined. \end{theorem} While it is possible to consider an arbitrary vector $f \in \R^{n+1}$, not all choices of $f$ have a clear interpretation within the proposed model.
-For instance, some components of $f$ could be negative, or we might have $f_{n+1} \neq 0$, which would assign voting weight to the auxiliary agent $n+1$.
-Nevertheless, we opt for generality in our theory by developing it for any $f \in \R^{n+1}$, leaving the interpretation of certain values of $f$ for future analysis.
+Therefore, we obtain: \begin{theorem} Let $N = \{1,...,n\}$ be a set of agents with delegation weightings $x_1,...,x_n$, $P$ their delegation matrix, and $f \in \R^{n+1}$.
+Then the limit in definition \eqref{eq:VPf} is well defined. \end{theorem}